survivejs/webpack-book/manuscript/developing/01_getting_started.md

 # Getting Started

 Before getting started, make sure you are using a recent version of [Node](http://nodejs.org/).
 You should use at least the most current LTS (long-term support) version.
-The configuration of the book has been written Node 6 features in mind.
+The configuration of the book has been written with Node 6 features in mind.
 You should have `node` and `npm` commands available at your terminal.
 [Yarn](https://yarnpkg.com/) is a good alternative to npm and works for the tutorial as well.

 It's possible to get a more controlled environment by using a solution such as [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
 Vagrant is valuable in a team: each developer can have the same environment that is usually close to production.